Jacques Chirac: Struggle for the right-wing leadership: 1976–1986

 Chirac made his first run for president against Giscard d'Estaing in the 1981 election, thus splitting the centre-right vote.
 He was eliminated in the first round with 18% of the vote.
 He reluctantly supported Giscard in the second round.
 He refused to give instructions to the RPR voters but said that he supported the incumbent president "in a private capacity", which was interpreted as almost de facto support of the Socialist Party's (PS) candidate, François Mitterrand, who was elected by a broad majority.

 Giscard has always blamed Chirac for his defeat.
 He was told by Mitterrand, before his death, that the latter had dined with Chirac before the election.
 Chirac told the Socialist candidate that he wanted to "get rid of Giscard".
 In his memoirs, Giscard wrote that between the two rounds, he phoned the RPR headquarters.
 He passed himself off, as a right-wing voter, by changing his voice.
 The RPR employee advised him "certainly do not vote Giscard!"
 After 1981, the relationship between the two men became tense, with Giscard, even though he had been in the same government coalition as Chirac, criticising Chirac's actions openly.

 After the May 1981 presidential election, the right also lost the subsequent legislative election that year.
 However, as Giscard had been knocked out, Chirac appeared as the principal leader of the right-wing opposition.
-Due to his attacks against the economic policy of the Socialist government, he gradually aligned himself with prevailing economically liberal opinion, even though it did not correspond with Gaullist doctrine.
+Due to his attacks against the economic policy of the Socialist government, he gradually aligned himself with the prevailing economically liberal opinion, even though it did not correspond with Gaullist doctrine.
 While the far-right National Front grew, taking advantage of the proportional representation electoral system which had been introduced for the 1986 legislative elections, he signed an electoral pact with the Giscardian (and more or less Christian Democratic) party Union for French Democracy (UDF).